 This section describes the DCC’s obligations in respect of periodic testing of recovery procedures, in accordance with the provisions of Section L10.1(d) of the Code.
 At least once every year, the DCC shall:

-develop a testing plan and a series of testing scenarios which the DCC will conduct in a systems environment which will only be accessible by the DCC, which are representative of the Enrolled Smart Metering Systems and shall take account of any lessons learned from each previous execution of the SMKI Recovery Procedure to recover from a Compromise or suspected Compromise.
+develop a testing plan and a series of testing scenarios which the DCC will conduct in a systems environment which will only be accessible by the DCC, which are representative of the Enrolled Smart Metering Systems and shall take account of any lessons learned from each previous execution of the SMKI Recovery Procedure to recover from a Compromise.
 The testing plan and testing scenarios will be conducted by the DCC and may include (but shall not be limited to) the following:

 the means by which Key Custodians are notified and participate in Key Generation Ceremonies and/or Key Activation Ceremonies;